Home > Cookies > Chocolate Peppermint Thumbprint Cookies

 • Pour the warm cream over the chocolate and let the mix sit for about 3 minutes – to allow the cream to start to melt the chocolate.
 Stir the ganache until fully mixed and smooth.
 Add the peppermint extract and taste – add a little more if you prefer a stronger peppermint flavor.
 A little goes a long way so use caution to not add to much!

-• Pour the ganache into the wells of the cookies, sprinkle with a little more crushed candy canes, and Enjoy!
+• Pour the ganache into the wells of the cookies, sprinkle with a little more crushed candy canes.
+The cookies can be stored covered at room temperature for 5 to 7 days.

 RECIPE NOTES